🎬 In this article 🎬

 Note: Displaying Bonus or Trailer episodes is only supported on certain listening platforms (notably Apple Podcasts).
 Other platforms will still distribute your “Bonus” and “Trailer” episodes, but they will classify them as Normal episodes.

 Mark your episode as Explicit Content if it contains any– Unchecked by default.

 Distribute your episode onYouTube and SoundCloud (For Boost-level and higher).

 You can change and set your episode’s visibility to the following:

-Public (default option) - Your episode will be listed on your podcast’s RSS feed, broadcast on listening platforms, displayed on your Podcast Page and visible to search engines.
+Public (default option) - Your episode will be listed on your podcast’s RSS feed, distributed on listening platforms, displayed on your Podcast Page and visible to search engines.

-Private - Your episode will not be listed on your podcast’s RSS feed and thus it will not be broadcast on listening platforms.
+Private - Your episode will not be listed on your podcast’s RSS feed and thus it will not be distributed on listening platforms.
 Only you will have access to the episode’s Podcast Page.

-Unlisted (For Boost-level and higher) – Your episode will not be listed on your RSS feed, nor will it be broadcast on listening platforms, nor will it be visible to search engines.
+Unlisted (For Boost-level and higher) – Your episode will not be listed on your RSS feed, nor will it be distributed on listening platforms, and it will not be visible to search engines.
 On the other hand, it will be accessible on its Podcast Page for anyone with the link.

 You can also deactivate the ability for your audience to download the episode from the Player or the Podcast Page.
 The download feature is ON by default.